 The Company provides fixed rate loans and finance leases.
-The Company's borrowings are all fixed rate loans and for this reason there is limited interest rate risk on the retail lending portfolio.
+The Company's borrowings from its parent Santander UK plc are all fixed rate loans and for this reason there is limited interest rate risk on the retail lending portfolio.
+The Company's borrowings are primarily from its parent as shown in note 27, however it occasionally enters into funding arrangements through securitisations.